The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Bangkok, Thailand

-The capital city of Bangkok makes an appearance on most Thailand itineraries.
+The capital city of Bangkok makes an appearance on most Thailand Itineraries.
 For many people, Bangkok is a love-it-or-leave-it city.
-The massive, concrete-laden capital can be formidable; we on the other hand find Bangkok fascinating, but admit it’s not for everyone.
-However, vibrant markets, lavish temples, intriguing neighborhoods, fabulous food and buzzing bars can entertain visitors to Bangkok for days.
+While the massive, concrete-laden metropolis can be formidable; we find Bangkok fascinating, but admit it’s not for everyone.
+However, vibrant markets, lavish temples, intriguing neighborhoods, fabulous Thai food and buzzing bars can entertain visitors to Bangkok for days.

 Railay Beach Thailand